 - Two comparative literatures and media courses that cross national boundaries, cross historical periods, or intermix media forms (C)

 See course descriptions for P, E, D, and C designations.
 Please note that one course taken in the Colby English Department may fulfill no more than two distribution requirements.

 The point scale for retention of the major applies to all English courses that may be used to fulfill major requirements.
 No requirement for the major may be taken satisfactory/unsatisfactory.

 Requirements for the Major with a Concentration in Creative Writing

 The English major with a concentration in creative writing requires 12 courses.
 Four courses must be creative writing workshops at the 200 level or above (English 278, 279, 280, 378, 379, 380, 382, and 386).
 English majors wishing to pursue a concentration in creative writing should declare the English major with a concentration in creative writing; the creative writing minor is only an option for students whose declared major is not English.
 Students may count Theater and Dance 141 (Beginning Playwriting) as one of their creative writing courses.
 Students are encouraged to take at least one course in a genre other than their sequence genre.
-Students should note that creative nonfiction courses are not offered as frequently as fiction and poetry courses.
+Note: To complete the major with 12 courses, the 200 level course requirement must be met with a Creative Writing workshop (EN 278, 279 or 280).

 Requirements for the Minor in Literature Written in English